-The example described in this post is based on a real world bug in the company I was working for.
+The example described in this post is based on a real bug in one of the projects I was supporting.

-What happened for our client, was wrong customer being assigned to the order in his software.
+What happened for our client was that wrong the customer being assigned to the order in the software.
 Precisely, a customer with a similar last name.
-It looked as a human mistake but unfortunately it was easy to recreate.
+It looked like a human mistake but unfortunately, it was easy to recreate.

 The database had many old customers and some new customers from an import script.
 With that large numbers the bug should be reported months ago, why now?

-To make it more complicated, we were only maintaining integration and providing support for client’s application.
-The app had closed source.
+To make it more complicated, we were only maintaining integration and providing support for the client’s application.
+The app had a closed source.

 Fixing bugs quickly and deadly